Ranachandan000/KNN/README.md

+#KNN
-# Here I've tried to implement KNN classifier .
+Here I've tried to implement KNN classifier .
-# Dealt with different values for K and their accuracy .
+Dealt with different values for K and their accuracy .